hamdevelelopers/Si5351Arduino_due/README.md

     si5351.clock_enable(SI5351_CLK0, 0);

-Also, there will be some inherent error in the reference crystal's actual frequency, so we can measure the difference between the actual and nominal output frequency in Hz, multiply by 10, make it an integer, and enter this correction factor into the library to store in EEPROM for future use.
-Once this is stored, it should not need to be set again unless you want to redo the calibration.
+Also, there will be some inherent error in the reference crystal's actual frequency, so we can measure the difference between the actual and nominal output frequency in Hz, multiply by 10, make it an integer, and enter this correction factor into the library.
 With an accurate measurement at one frequency, this calibration should be good across the entire tuning range:

     si5351.set_correction(-900);

-You can also use the get_correction() method to check the EEPROM to see if there is a non-zero correction factor stored, then skip setting the correction factor if there's already something other than the default (such as at startup, for example):

-    int32_t corr_factor = si5351.get_correction()
+This value is not saved, and must, if changed be externaly saved and read before the frequency output is set.

 One thing to note: the library is set for a 25 MHz reference crystal.
 If you are using a 27 MHz crystal, please change the SI5351_XTAL_FREQ define in si5351.h.